Those butterflies in your stomach actually hold some scientific truth.

 The gut has been dubbed the body’s second brain.
 It contains over 500 million neurons (nerve cells) and plays a crucial role in both our digestive health and body systems, including our minds.

-The guts neurons and neurotransmitters are the same as those found in the brain and spinal cord, sharing similar roles and functions.
+The guts neurons and neurotransmitters (nerve messengers) are the same as those found in the brain and spinal cord.
+They share similar functions and act in similar ways.

-When you eat food, the nerves in your gut are stimulated.
-This triggers the muscles in the digestive tract to contract and move your food along the digestive train.
+When we eat food, the nerves in the gut are stimulated, which then trigger the muscles in the digestive tract to contract and move the food forward.
 At the same time neurotransmitters, such as serotonin, are released from the gut to communicate messages back and forth to the brain.
-These messages affect our appetite and our feelings of fullness, as well as regulate the movement of food along the digestive tract.
+These messages affect our appetite and our feelings of fullness, as well as regulate the movement of food through our digestive tract.

 “One linear centimeter contains more bacteria than all the humans that have ever been born.”

-If pathogenic (bad) bacteria move in and grow in undesirable numbers, they can damage our health.
-Think gastro or Bali beli.
+If pathogenic (bad) bacteria move in and grow in undesirable numbers, they can damage our health (e.g. gastroenteritis) - Vomiting.
+Diarrhoea.
+Pain.
+Inflammation.
+Etc.

-Now as mentioned earlier, the gut has a bunch of nerves, and some of these protrude out into the lumen (gut space), coming into contact with bacteria.
-This is one of the reasons we get abdominal pain and suffer other unhappy symptoms when we have a gut bug.
+Some of the nerve fibres from the enteric nervous system (the gut nerves) protrude out into the gut and make contact with some of these bacteria - one of the reasons why we get abdominal pain and suffer other unhappy symptoms when we have a gut bug.